ilyasergey/YSC4231/source/week-11-races.rst

 The Task
 --------

-Your goal for in this assignment is to hunt and explore data races in large real-world programs written in Java.
-You can find a list of such projects below, or find some others on your own.
+Your goal for in this assignment is to hunt donw and explore data races in large real-world Java projects.
+A list of some of such projects is given below, but you may also find some on your own.

 Working in groups of two, by using Infer/RacerD you will have to locate **five distinct** data races in one or more large projects, explain the reasons why the analyser considers them such, and provide a tentative solution on how they could be fixed.
-If the races cannot be fixed easily (e.g., just by wrapping a Java method to ``synchronized``), outline your ideas on what prevents one from doing so.
+If the races cannot be fixed easily (e.g., just by declaring a Java method as ``synchronized``), outline your ideas on what prevents one from doing so.
 The result of your project should a PDF document that contains: